Skip to content

 • To promote and maintain ethical standards in genealogical research and publication.

-They collaborated and collectively, their vision led to the formation of the California African American Genealogical Society (CAAGS).
-The first meeting was held on March 23, 1986 at the California African American Museum.
+Their shared vision and collaboration led to the creation of the California African American Genealogical Society (CAAGS).
+The very first CAAGS meeting took place on March 23, 1986, at the California African American Museum—a historic beginning that continues to shape our mission today.

 LOGO Designer